 However, near the close of the American Civil War (1861-8165), the master learned that Perkins could read and write and sold him.
-Jones' mother then convinced a sick Confederate soldier to teach him, paying in food.
-These lessons ended when the war ended, but Perkins opened a private school and the boy enrolled and thereafter excelled.
+Jones's mother then convinced a sick Confederate soldier to teach him, paying for food.
+These lessons ended when the war ended, but Perkins opened a private school, and the boy enrolled and thereafter excelled.
 He also attended a private school taught by James Monroe Gregory, later a professor at Howard University.

-On June 21, 1882 he married Rosa D. Kinckle of Lynchburg, who was a teacher in the public schools.
-Shortly later she was put in charge of music at Hartshorn Memorial College.
-They had two sons, one, Eugene Kinckle Jones was the Executive Secretary of the National Urban League.
-In November 1883 he was elected corresponding secretary of the Baptist Foreign Mission Convention of the United States, a position he held until September 1893.
-In 1885, he was made chair of Homiletics and Greek at Richmond Theological Seminary.
-At his death he was professor of Church Polity and Homiletics.
+On June 21, 1882, he married Rosa D. Kinckle of Lynchburg, a public school teacher.
+Shortly later, she was in charge of music at Hartshorn Memorial College.
+They had two sons; one, Eugene Kinckle Jones, was the Executive Secretary of the National Urban League.
+In November 1883, he was elected corresponding secretary of the Baptist Foreign Mission Convention of the United States, a position he held until September 1893.
+In 1885, he was chair of Homiletics and Greek at Richmond Theological Seminary.
+At his death, he was a professor of Church Polity and Homiletics.

-He contributed to numerous newspapers and edited the Baptist Companion, a Virginia journal and later the Virginia Baptist Reporter along with D. N. Vesser, J. D. Lewis, and W. T. Johnson.
-He was a member of the Educational Board of the Virginia Baptist State convention.
-He was granted the degree of Doctor of Divinity by Selma University.
-He was pastor of Bethesda Baptist church near Petersburg, Virginia and was a major leader in the Virginia Baptist Church.
-He was said to have installed more pastors in charges than any other black man in America.
+He contributed to numerous newspapers and edited the Baptist Companion, a Virginia journal, and later the Virginia Baptist Reporter, along with D. N. Vesser, J. D. Lewis, and W. T. Johnson.
+He was a member of the Educational Board of the Virginia Baptist State Convention member.
+Selma University granted him the degree of Doctor of Divinity.
+He was the pastor of Bethesda Baptist Church near Petersburg, Virginia, and was a major leader in the Virginia Baptist Church.
+He was said to have installed more pastors in charge than any other black man in America.